 |

-THE BLADE ITSELF
+BLADE ITSELF

 by Marcus Sakey

-With raves from every notable crime writer in the business, you've
+With raves from every notable crime writer in the business,

-either heard about this first novel or you've been in solitary
+either heard about this first novel or you've been

 confinement.
-Danny Carter's contented, quintessential suburban life
+Danny Carter's contented, quintessential

-who is newly released from prison with a really nasty jones for making
+who is newly released from prison with a really nasty jones for

 Danny's life miserable.
-Evan is a splendidly villainous character; he
+Evan is a splendidly villainous

 steals every scene.
-It's a creepy pleasure watching him make Danny
+It's a creepy pleasure watching him make

 squirm.
-Sakey's debut crime novel asks, "How far would you go to
+Sakey's debut crime novel asks, "How far would

-protect everything you love?" and that's exactly what you'll find out.
+protect everything you love?" and that's exactly what

-This debut bodes very well for Sakey's future - which is
+This debut bodes very well for Sakey's future -

 guaranteed if his next novel is anywhere half as good as Blade.